camptocamp/odoo-cloud-platform/attachment_swift/README.rst

 Attachments on Swift storage
 ============================

-This addon enable storing attachments (documents and assets) on OpenStack Object Storage (Swift)
+This addon enables storing attachments (documents and assets) on OpenStack Object Storage (Swift).

 Configuration
 -------------